 8. They are actually happy with us

 However, there is always more to be learned with science, this includes dog behavior.
 There are probably many other reasons for their loyalty that we have yet to discover.
 With time, more research and behavior discoveries will occur that will allow behaviorists, and us, to understand our furry friends more.

-The protective behavior of dogs over their owners may be summarized into a few main reasons: loyalty, concern for themselves and for their owner.
+The protective behavior of dogs over their owners may be summarized into a few main reasons: loyalty, concern for themselves, and for their owners.
 Firstly, as a member of their family, their loyalty targets you above a stranger.
-Any signs of danger or worry, a loyal dog will immediately protect themselves and then you.
-With the trust and friendship they have developed with you, in the same way you wish to protect them because you love them, they wish to reciprocate it.
+Any signs of danger or worry, a loyal dog will immediately protect itself and then you.
+With the trust and friendship, they have developed with you, in the same way, you wish to protect them because you love them, they wish to reciprocate it.